 One of my favorite parts of running Her First $100K is our Facebook group, The $100K Club.
-In it, members share stories of their financial success ranging from opening their first HYSA or Roth IRA to paying off debt, negotiating higher pay, and even leaving abusive situations.
+In it, members share stories of their personal finance successes ranging from opening their first HYSA or Roth IRA to paying off debt, negotiating higher pay, and even leaving abusive situations.
 The group is one big shot of serotonin to my days, and so incredibly supportive.

 However, common themes pop up in the group, and one of them is the idea that your financial situation is a component of your self-worth.